Kaisaan/lostkefin/scriptFormat.md

 Each script is a series of opcodes, each with 0 or more bytes of data passed as parameters.
 Below is a WIP table of what opcodes do and how many bytes they take up.
 Code that parses through the script files is located at `0x1BF0E0`.
 The table of opcode handlers is at `0x331EC0.`

+# Strings

+Prefixed by XXYY where XX is the length in bytes (NOT including those two bytes) and YY is a mysterious value that so far has only ever been 0x80.
+SJIS-encoded.

 # Script Command Reference

 | Command | Description | Size/Format |